tmaxxdd/Arduino-LED-Controller/README.md

 # Setup

+### What's needed
+* Any Arduino board.
+Uno is perfect just to start
+* Addressable LED strip compatible with

 ### Installation
 Just download Arduino code and put it on the board

 ### Connection
-WS28212b standard uses three pins (5V, GND, DI) and they must be connected to Arduino board.
-For default it uses pin number 6 to send digital signals.
+WS28212b standard uses three pins (5V, GND, DIN) and they must be connected to Arduino board.
+For default it uses pin number 6 to send digital signals (DIN).

 ![Connection illustration](connection_illustration.png)

 ### Configuration
-First you need configure number of your pixels on the strip
+First you need configure number of your pixels on the strip.
 ```cpp
 #define DIODECOUNT 5
 ```
 Next select serial commands receiver.
-During development was used HC-05 Bluetooth module
+During development was used HC-05 Bluetooth module.
 ```cpp
 SoftwareSerial bt(10, 11); // RX, TX
 ```